-Delicate or extravagant, flowered plants bring color and a touch of Faraway to our indoors.
+Delicate or extravagant, these flower plants bring color and a touch of Faraway for our indoors, even in winter!

 A selection of three plants that have crossed the planet: